Work Permits for China

 The following may be required when applying for a residence permit for China:

-*Visa and work permits regulations can change at short notice and expats should contact their nearest Chinese embassy or consulate for the latest information.
+*Visa and work permit regulations can change at short notice and expats should contact their nearest Chinese embassy or consulate for the latest information.